lamg/pmproxy/README.md

 - Flexible restrictions and access to resources specifications
 - Too many open files error in server
 - Deal with empty scheme when an HTTPS request needs to be redirected
+- Substitute calls to time.Now for a call to an environment independent procedure